Running the party

 Conference must be the party’s highest decision-making body,

-with the NEC unable to overrule it.
+with the NPC unable to overrule it.
 Conference sovereignty safeguards grassroots democracy.

 Trade union affiliation